VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 - The header is fully responsive, the position of the elements is adjusted depending on screen size.
     - For screens over 992px wide the logo and cover text are displayed on the top left of the screen, the navigation menu is displayed across the whole width at the top of the page with the links displayed horizontally on the right, with the background image also displayed across the whole width of the page below the navigation menu.
-    - For screens up to 992px wide the logo and cover text container is displayed at the top, across the whole width of the page with the text horizontally centered.
-The navigation menu is displayed immediately below, across the whole width of the page, with the navigation links horizontally centered.
+    - For screens up to 992px wide the logo and cover text container is displayed at the top, across the whole width of the page with the text horizontally centred.
+The navigation menu is displayed immediately below, across the whole width of the page, with the navigation links horizontally centred.
 The background image is displayed below the navigation menu, across the whole width of the page.
     - For screens up to 600px wide the logo and cover text are displayed as for screens up to 992px.
-The navigation menu displayed below across the whole width of the page with the naigation links stacked and horizontally centered.
+The navigation menu displayed below across the whole width of the page with the navigation links stacked and horizontally centred.
 The background image is displayed below the navigation menu as for screens up to 992px wide.
     - For visual feedback, the navigation link for the current page and any link the cursor is positioned over is displayed in a different font with an underline.

-- The footer is fully responsive and includes the newsletter sign up form displayed horizontally centered with the container displayed across the whole width of the page, and the social media links displayed as icons positioned horizontally in a bar below the newsletter sign up form.
+- The footer is fully responsive and includes the newsletter sign up form displayed horizontally centred with the container displayed across the whole width of the page, and the social media links displayed as icons positioned horizontally in a bar below the newsletter sign up form.
-    - The height of the newsletter container adjusts to ensure the newsletter form is always displayed within the boundries of the container and the newsletter inputs respond to screen width to remain fully displayed on the page.
+    - The height of the newsletter container adjusts to ensure the newsletter form is always displayed within the boundaries of the container and the newsletter inputs respond to screen width to remain fully displayed on the page.
     - The social media links remain displayed horizontally in a row with the space between the links adjusting dependant on screen width to maintain balance on the page.

 -  The content of the 'Home' page is displayed in columns on screens over 992px wide.
-Information about the business is dispayed in two columns with an accompanying image below each section of text on screens over 992px wide, below this the reviews are displayed in three columns.
+Information about the business is displayed in two columns with an accompanying image below each section of text on screens over 992px wide, below this the reviews are displayed in three columns.
 On screens up to 992px wide the content is displayed stacked vertically.

 - The photos on the 'Gallery' page are displayed in a responsive column format to ensure appropriate image size and pleasing layout.
 On screens over 992px wide the photos are displayed in four columns, on screens up to 992px wide the photos are displayed in three columns, on screens up to 768px wide the photos are displayed in two columns and on screens up to 600px wide the photos are displayed in one column.
 The video is positioned centrally below the photo gallery and the size of the video is responsive to screen width to ensure the video is an appropriate size for viewing and is not larger than the viewport.